yjbanov/luci.dart/README.md

 your dependencies such that expensive tasks directly or indirectly depend on the smoke test.

-#### Reuse
+#### Artifacts

-If the outputs of a build step can be used as inputs by multiple subsequent build steps, consider turning it into a target.
-Subsequent steps can be targets that depend on the first step.
-The build process will only run the first step once and share the outputs with multiple other targets.
+The files a target outputs are called artifacts.
+Artifacts can be cached and used as inputs to other targets (using dependencies).
+The tool will only run a target once and share the outputs with multiple other targets.

 #### Parallelism

-If multiple build steps can execute in parallel (e.g. they do not depend on each other), consider splitting them into individual targets.
-The build process will attempt to run these targets in parallel, resulting in faster builds.
+Two or more targets that do not depend on each other can run in parallel, thus speeding up the build.

 #### Heterogeneous builds